-Why Willpower Isn't the Answer (and What Is)
+Why Willpower Isn't the Answer for Weight Loss (and What Is)

 You've been there.
 Monday morning, fresh coffee in hand, you're absolutely convinced this is the week you'll stick to your diet.
 You've got willpower.
 You've got determination.
 You've got...
 Tuesday afternoon cravings that completely derail everything.